 With The Second Best Exotic Marigold Hotel opening on Friday, March 6th, I thought I’d review what the first heartfelt and hopeful film tells us about change at any age.
 Change is hard.
 Especially if you’re discouraged by losses, disappointments, stale marriages, difficult parents, and unresolved fears.
 Yet, this film gives us some important pointers about what allows for change – whether you’re in your senior years or still young.
 Here are 6 I’ve found helpful in my work as a psychologist and psychoanalyst.

 1. Let Go of Old Grievances: Muriel (Maggie Smith)

 Carrying around grievances shuts you down.
 Isolates you.
 Can leave you without friends.
 Makes you lonelier than you already feel.
-For, Muriel, a new hip and the gratitude of a young Indian girl seems to be what it takes to cut through her bitterness.
+For, Muriel, a new hip, and the gratitude of a young Indian girl seem to be what it takes to cut through her bitterness.
 Not without hurting the girl’s pride first, though.
 The girl’s hurt mirrors her own, softening her.
 And, Muriel opens up to kindness.

 2. Face Fears: Graham (Tom Wilkinson)